Puppet Master (film series): Development

-After the collapse of his film studio Empire Pictures, Charles Band relocated to the United States and opened Full Moon Productions.
+Following the closure of his previous business venture, Empire Pictures, Charles Band relocated to the United States and founded Full Moon Productions.
 Band's goal with Full Moon was to create low-budget horror, science fiction and fantasy films that mirrored the quality of films with more generous budgets.
-After partnering with Paramount Pictures and Pioneer Home Entertainment, Full Moon began production on its first feature film, Puppet Master, which had a premise similar to an earlier Empire film produced by Band, Dolls.
-Originally intended for theatrical release in summer 1989, Puppet Master was ultimately pushed to a direct-to-video release on October 12, 1989, as Band felt he was likely to make more money this way than he would in the theatrical market.
+After partnering with Paramount Pictures and Pioneer Home Entertainment, Full Moon began production on its first feature film, Puppet Master.
+Originally intended for a theatrical release in summer 1989, Puppet Master was ultimately pushed to a direct-to-video release on October 12, 1989, as Band felt he was likely to make more money this way than he would in the theatrical market.

-Puppet Master proved to be a success, and the film's cult status has led to the production of nine sequels, as well as a crossover with another Full Moon series, Demonic Toys.
-A documentary featurette titled No Strings Attached was included on VHS and Laserdisc pressings.

-1990 saw the release of a sequel, Puppet Master II, and later in 1991, Puppet Master III: Toulon's Revenge, the latter a series prequel.
-Toulon's Revenge was the first installment to feature Guy Rolfe in the role of puppeteer Andre Toulon (in the prior films Toulon was portrayed by William Hickey and Steve Welles, respectively).
+The film proved to be successful, and would receive a sequel, Puppet Master II, in 1990, and a prequel, Puppet Master III: Toulon's Revenge, in 1991, the latter of which was the first installment to feature Guy Rolfe.
 Rolfe reprised the role of Toulon for three additional films.
 After his death in 2003, he posthumously appeared in The Legacy through extensive use of archival footage.
 In 1993 Full Moon began shooting another two sequels simultaneously, Puppet Master 4 and Puppet Master 5: The Final Chapter.
 The latter, as the title indicates, was intended to be the final installment of the series.

 After the release of The Final Chapter in September 1994, Full Moon opted to retire Puppet Master and announced that a spin-off trilogy titled Puppet Wars would begin production in 1995.
 The spin-off trilogy was cancelled, leaving the series to continue its legacy through merchandising and a growing cult following.

 Due to demand from video retailers and fans for a new installment, four years after retirement, the franchise was revived by the production of a sixth entry, Curse of the Puppet Master, in 1998.
 This was the first installment not to have David W. Allen involved with stop-motion special effects.
-By this time, Paramount had ended its deal with Full Moon, so to conserve costs, the film used a combination of rod and string puppets, as well as archival footage.
+By this time, Paramount had ended its deal with Full Moon, so the film used a combination of rod and string puppets, as well as archival footage to conserve costs.
 In September 1999, Full Moon Features released Totem, featuring characters similar to the Totems of the fourth film.